Jake Burger Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 10th in the league with a collective 9.2 strikeouts per nine innings.
+- The Rays pitching staff ranks eighth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Rays have a 2.57 team ERA that ranks first across all MLB pitching staffs.
+- The Rays have a 2.80 team ERA that leads all league pitching staffs.

-- Rays pitchers combine to give up eight home runs (0.4 per game), the least in the league.
+- Rays pitchers combine to allow the fewest home runs in baseball (nine total, 0.5 per game).

-- The Rays will send Faucher (0-0) out to make his second start of the season.
+- The Rays are sending McClanahan (4-0) out to make his fifth start of the season.
+He is 4-0 with a 1.57 ERA and 27 strikeouts through 23 2/3 innings pitched.

-- In his last time out on Saturday, the righty tossed 2 2/3 innings against the Toronto Blue Jays, giving up one earned run while surrendering two hits.
+- The left-hander's last time out was on Sunday against the Toronto Blue Jays, when he went six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.